YahooArchive/mojito/docs/dev_guide/intro/mojito_configuring.rst

 When a binder invokes its controller, if the controller has the ``client`` or ``common`` affinity, then the controller and its dependencies are deployed to the client as well.
 If the affinity of the controller is ``server``, the invocation occurs on the server.
-In either case, the binder is able to seamlessly invoke the controller.
+In either case, the binder can invoke the controller.

 .. _deploy_app-ex: